Skip to content

 Instead, this is the perfect spot to throw down a blanket and have some lunch while watching the abundance of birds that nest in the surrounding forest.

-You’ll also find a few arts and craft stalls selling handmade gifts, which is a great opportunity to support the local community and take home a reminder of your trip.
+You’ll also find a few arts and crafts stalls selling handmade gifts, which is a great opportunity to support the local community and take home a reminder of your trip.

 We picked up a few things from various stalls along the Panorama Route in South Africa, however, at this particular spot, we found a wooden, hand-painted, fruit bowl that we absolutely love.